Azure/DevOps-Self-Hosted/docs/wiki/Self-hosted Azure DevOps Virtual Machine Scale Set Agents.md

 <summary>1.1 (Optional) Configure the agent pool parameters & environment</summary>

-Depending on whether you want to register the agent pool later in the process automatically (via the pipeline), or manually (via the UI), you may also need to configure parameter file `agentpool.parameters.json`.
-If configured, the file is used to automatically register the deployed virtual machine scale set as an agent pool in an Azure DevOps project.
+Depending on whether you want to register the agent pool automatically (via the pipeline) or manually (via the UI) later in the process, you may also need to configure the parameter file `agentpool.parameters.json`.
+When configured, the file is used to automatically register the provisioned virtual machine scale set as an agent pool in an Azure DevOps project.
 This however requires you to perform two steps:

 <details>
 <summary>1.1.1 Configure the parameter file</summary>

-   As the parameter file is not used in a template deployment, it has a slightly different format.
+   As the parameter file is not used in a template deployment, it has a slightly different format:

    ```json
    {